genki-kudo/Pocket-to-Concavity/README.md

   ```

 * **Fpocket2**
-  You can get fpocket2.tar.gz in the following URL.
+  Acquire fpocket2.tar.gz here:
   https://sourceforge.net/projects/fpocket/files/latest/download.
-  And then, you unzip this file and make install.
-Set PATH in this fpocket directory.
+  Next, unzip this file and install it.
+Use this code to set the PATH in this fpocket directory.
   ```
   tar -xvf fpocket2.tar.gz
   cd fpocket2/